sebastianlian/sebastianlian/README.md

-# Hi there 👋 I'm Sebastian L. Carmagnola!
+# Hi there 👋 I'm Bash,

-I'm a software developer and aspiring AI researcher, currently building innovative projects in **Natural Language Processing, Sentiment Analysis, Machine Learning, and Web Development**.
+I'm a software developer and aspiring researcher, currently building innovative projects in **Anomaly Detection, Machine Learning, and Web Development**.

----

-## 🚀 Current Focus
-- 🧠 Building **AI-driven applications** and **machine learning** models.
-- 🔬 Researching **algorithims** and **machine learning**.
-- 🛠️ Developing a **mental health chatbot and analytics dashboard**.

----

-## 📚 Currently Reading & Learning
-- Deep Learning by John D. Kelleher
-- 🤖 Machine Learning Models
-- 🛠️ Advanced **MERN stack** development
-- 📈 AI-powered **data visualization & analytics**.

 ---